 The original authors respond that “We did not suggest that tree restoration should be considered as the unique solution to climate change.
 To avoid this confusion, we have corrected the abstract accordingly.”
-But they did.
+But they did say exact that.
 As cited above, Crowther told the news media that reforestation “is by far the cheapest solution that has ever been proposed.”
 The associated press release was originally titled “How trees could save the climate” and in it, Crowther said “Our study shows clearly that forest restoration is the best climate change solution available today.”
 They have since changed the press release, with a footnote.

 Jesse Reynolds is an Emmett / Frankel Fellow in Environmental Law and Policy at the Emmett Institute on Climate Change and the Environment of the University of California…READ more